bMacSwigg/library/README.md

 ## Setup

-Add this project directory to the PYTHONPATH, to ensure imports work.
+Add this project's parent directory to the PYTHONPATH, to ensure imports work.

 Install dependencies:
 *  Pillow, which is needed for displaying images